top of page

 A different type of retirement plan is a "defined contribution" (DC) plan, such as a 401(k) plan in the private sector.
 Under a DC plan, the future retirement benefit is based upon how much the participant contributed and the earnings made on those contributions.

-PENSION MEMBERS RECEIVE A AVERAGE RETIREMENT PENSION.
+PENSION MEMBERS RECEIVE AN AVERAGE RETIREMENT PENSION.
 A PENSION BENEFIT IS ONLY A PIECE OF THE RETIREMENT PIE.

-Many teachers get paid average salaries, making Pensions an essential driver of educator recruitment and retention.
+Many teachers get paid average salaries, making pensions an essential driver for educator recruitment and retention.
 Pension is not 100% of the retirement pie.
-APRS takes the time to educate you on how much of the pie does the pension provides.
-Most importantly, how much the pension does NOT provide.
+APRS takes the time to educate you on how much of the pie your pension will provide you.
+This information is essential when reviewing your retirement income.

 Differences Between Defined Benefit